 A letter of credit helps establish trust and confidence in conducting business internationally, where the distance from the home country, laws & customs rules of the foreign land, etc., can prove to be a hurdle.

 Firstly, let us understand the basic entities in a letter of credit.

 - Applicant – The entity that applies for the letter of credit.
 This is usually the buyer, i.e., the importer.

 - Beneficiary – The entity for whom the letter of credit is issued.
 On completion of the transaction, the beneficiary receives the payment.
 This is normally the seller, i.e., the exporter.

 - Issuing Bank – This is the bank that issues the letter of credit.
 This is usually a bank whose branch is located in the applicant’s home country.

 - Advising Bank – This is the bank that advises the beneficiary throughout the process of the letter of credit.

-These are the four basic entities who are always involved in a letter of credit.
-There may or may not be the involvement of following entities depending on the type of letter of credit:
+These are the four basic entities that are always involved in a letter of credit.
+There may or may not be the involvement of the following entities depending on the type of letter of credit:

 - Confirming Bank – This entity is involved only when a letter of credit is a confirmed letter of credit.
-This is the bank who gives additional confirmation of fulfilment of obligation over and above the guarantee by issuing bank.
+This is the bank that gives additional confirmation of fulfillment of obligation over and above the guarantee by issuing bank.